oroinc/documentation/user_guide/activities/activities_overview.rst

 Additionally, OroCRM's integration with Google Hangouts enables users to make Hangouts voice or video calls from within OroCRM, providing an advantage for sales and support teams by enabling them to connect with customers directly.
 Users can make voice calls to a single phone number, or launch a audio / video conference with up to 5 participants.
 Call data is logged automatically, including any notes made during the call.

+.. note:: See a short demo on `how to log calls in your Oro application <https://www.orocrm.com/media-library/log-call-orocrm>`_, or keep reading the step-by-step guidance below.

 There are three ways to start making or logging a call:

 - By clicking the :guilabel:`Log Call` button in the dedicated system section.
 - By clicking the **Hangouts call** or **Log Call** icons that appear near the phone fields throughout the system when you hover over them.